johnridesabike/bikewalklife/posts/2021/10/parking-versus-everything-else-our-nationwide-double-standard.md

 >
 > “(The Bradley Company) is doing great work, phenomenal work,” City Manager Isaiah Hugley said during the meeting.
 “And it is going to have phenomenal impact, not on just Uptown, but all of Columbus, Georgia.”

 I'm not especially knowledgeable about this project, and I'm sure that it must have some benefits that justify unanimous approval and $52 million of public funding.
 But it also seems to support Cortright's point.
-We _love_ it when our governments spend money on parking.
+We _love_ it when our government spends money on parking.
 This particular story may be local, but it's one of many identical stories that happen regularly throughout our nation.

-To put this story in context, here's the area they're talking about in  Google Maps' satellite imagery.
-The left-upper quadrant is the general area that the parking deck will serve:
+To put this story in context, here's the area they're talking about in  Google Maps' satellite imagery:

 [![A satellite map of the Columbus, GA downtown.](https://res.cloudinary.com/bike-walk-life/image/upload/t_md_body_retina/f_auto,q_auto/v1634412667/2021/Parking_oct_2021_labels_nlhtbm.jpg)](https://goo.gl/maps/QXzYwfMDGKq4QFf37)